Jacob1802/seek-automation/README.md

  - `--resume_pdf`: Custom resume PDF path
  - `--config_file`: Custom config file path
  - `--cover_letter_path`: Custom cover letter save location
- - `--mail_protocol`: Mail server used e.g gmail.com
+ - `--mail_protocol`: Mail server used e.g `gmail.com` or `outlook.com`.
- - `--australian_language`: Toggle Australian English e.g prompt llm to convert ize words to ise (default: True)
+- `--australian_language`: When turned on, it automatically uses Australian spelling (for example, “organise” instead of “organize”).
+This is on by default.
- - `--model`: The openai model you wish to use
+ - `--model`: The openai model you wish to use for writing cover letters or emails.
+- `--min_score`: Sets the minimum match score between your resume and a job description.
+Higher scores mean the system will only apply for jobs that are a closer fit to your experience.

 ## Notes
  - Ensure your mail account has secure app access enabled or app-specific passwords configured.